 The Ultimate Las Vegas Honeymoon

-From high-end restaurants to casinos, pool clubs and boutiques, Vegas offers nonstop entertainment and stimulation.
+From high-end Las Vegas restaurants to casinos, pool clubs and boutiques, this location offers nonstop stimulation.
 A honeymoon in Sin City means an action- and pleasure-packed romantic getaway, heavy on luxury.
-Read on to learn how to experience the best of Vegas on your honeymoon.
+Read on to learn how to experience the best of a honeymoon in Las Vegas.

 Along with the usual partying antics, outdoor daytime activities (such as hiking, kayaking, horseback riding and ATV tours) are also options for couples.
 Comfort is consistent throughout thanks to a myriad of luxurious hotels and acclaimed restaurants.

 Since it offers so much to do, Las Vegas can become very expensive quickly.
-O'Hara suggests pre-booking activities to manage your budget.
+O'Hara suggests pre-booking activities to manage your budget while planning your honeymoon.
 The sheer volume of options can also challenge couples who don't share interests and aren't aligned about bedtimes, says Siegal.
 Since Las Vegas gets really hot during the day, especially from late April through September, it might not be ideal for anyone heat-sensitive, O'Hara adds.

 Eat at Acclaimed Restaurants